 - ❖ Devices should NEVER be picked up by the lid.
-Students should close the technology device before it is picked up. - Students will use the school issued protective covering if provided. - ❖ When carrying the device to and from school campus, it is expected that the device will be placed in a backpack, bag, or other carrying case. - ❖ It is recommended that if students use a backpack, the technology device should always be placed in the backpack with the port-side facing up to keep pencil lead and other debris from jamming the ports. - ❖ Technology devices should be kept at room temperature and should NOT be exposed to extremes of hot or cold.
+Students should close the technology device before it is picked up. - ❖ Students will use the school issued protective covering if provided. - ❖ When carrying the device to and from school campus, it is expected that the device will be placed in a backpack, bag, or other carrying case. - ❖ It is recommended that if students use a backpack, the technology device should always be placed in the backpack with the port-side facing up to keep pencil lead and other debris from jamming the ports.
+Additionally, iPads in a backpack cannot bear excessive weight, so please be aware when setting your backpack down that the iPad is on top. - ❖ Technology devices should be kept at room temperature and should NOT be exposed to extremes of hot or cold.
 Students should NOT LEAVE their technology device IN AN AUTOMOBILE.
-Students should not leave their technology device outside. - Liquids and food should not be used/consumed in the vicinity of the technology device. - Cleaners, sprays, alcohol, ammonia or abrasives should not be on the technology device.
-Devices should be cleaned with a soft, lint-free cloth. - The device should remain in the protective cover when not in use.
+Students should not leave their technology device outside. - ❖ Liquids and food should not be used/consumed in the vicinity of the technology device. - Cleaners, sprays, alcohol, ammonia or abrasives should not be on the technology device.
+Devices should be cleaned with a soft, lint-free cloth. - ❖ The device should remain in the protective cover when not in use.
 Device should not be in a place where someone could accidentally sit or step on it.